Elli von Kropiwnicki

 Eleonore von Kropiwnicki was an Austrian swimmer.
 She competed in the women's 4 × 100 metre freestyle relay at the 1936 Summer Olympics.
 Von Kropiwnicki was in the women's 4 × 100 metre freestyle relay with Grete Ittlinger, Franziska Mally and Roma Wagner and they failed to make the first three, and the finals, by coming last in the first semi-final.

+Von Kropiwnicki married Friedrich Hruschka and had three daughters.
+She went missing during WWII.